wso2/k8s-api-operator/README.md

 - Deploy API Manager in Kubernetes Cluster.
 Following command will deploy WSO2 API Manager all in one profile in Kubernetes.
 With following command API Manager default profile will start run on Kubernetes runtime under WSO2 namespace.
 Please see below command and its output.

 ```$xslt
->>apimcli apply -f k8s-artifacts
+>>apictl apply -f k8s-artifacts
 namespace "wso2" created
 configmap "apim-conf" created
 deployment.apps "wso2apim" created
 service "wso2apim-service" created
 ```
-  You can check the the details about running server by checking running pods or services in Kubernetes runtime.
-You can execute following command you see how WSO2 API Manager deployed in Kubernetes.
+  You can check details of running server by checking status of running pods or services in Kubernetes runtime.
+You can execute following command to see how WSO2 API Manager runtime deployed in Kubernetes.
 ```$xslt
 >>kubectl get services -n wso2
 NAME               TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)      AGE